preetparmar/PySpark-Projects/01. Pivoting Data/README.md

 ### Additional Notes

-- I have used python list comprehensions for creating lists of DataFrames.
+- I have used Python list comprehensions for creating lists of DataFrames.
+- I have used Python Type Hints within functions.
 - I have used the "reduce" function to iterate over a list, resulting in one DataFrame in the end.

 ## Original Data